-Stud ent name , Date of birth Stud ent address Scho ol Grade/Class Teache r School year List a ny known drug allergies/reactions Height Weight Pres criber Authorization • • Nam e of medication Circum stance for use Dosa ge Route Time/Interval Date to begin medication Date to end medication Circu imstances for use Spec ial instructions Treat ment in the event of an adverse reaction Epinephrine Autoinjector Not applicable Yes, as the prescriber I have determined that this student is capable of possessing and using this autoinjector appropriately and have provided the student with training in the proper use of the autoinjector.
-Asthma Inhaler State Not applicable Yes, if conditions are satisfied per ORC 3317.716, the student may possess and use the inhaler at school or at any activity event or program sponsored by or in which the student's school is a participant.
-Proc edures for school employees if the student is unable to administe r the medication or if it doe s not produce the expected d relief ible Severe Adverse Reaction(s) per ORC 3317.716 and 3313.718 To the student for whom it is prescribed (that should be reported to th e prescriber) b) - To a student for whom it is not prescribed who receives a dose Service of the servic er medication instructions s medication require refrigeration? dication a controlled substanc e? □Yes □No Preso Prescriber signature Date Phone Fax Fax Pres criber name (print) , Rem inder note for prescriber: ORC 3313,718 requires backup epinephrine a autoinjector and bes t practice recommends backup asthm a inhaler.
-Pare nt/Guardian Authorization ☑ I authorize an employee of the school board to administer the above dosage of medication is changed. 🗹 I also authorize the licensed hea ecessary if the ☑ Medication form must be received by the principal, his/her designed labeled with the student's name, prescriber's name, date of prescript when appropriate.
-Pare nt/Guardian signature Date #1 contact phone #2 contact phone Pare nt/Guardian Self-Carry Authorization • • For Epinephrine Autoinjector: As the parent/guardian of this student, La program sponsored by or in which the student's school is a participant.
+Stude ent name Date of birth Stude ent address Scho ol Grade/Class Teache r Schoolyear List a ny known drug allergies/reactions -1 Height Weight Pres criber Authorization • Nam e of medication Circum stance for use Dosa ge Route · Time/Interval Date Date to begin medication Date to end medication Circumstances for use Special instructions Treatment in the event of an adverse reaction Epinephrine Autoinjector Not applicable Yes, as the prescriber I have determined that this student is capable of possessing and using this autoinjector appropriately and have provided the student with training in the proper use of the autoinjector.
+Asthma Inhaler Not applicable Yes, if conditions are satisfied per ORC 3317.716, the student may possess and use the inhaler at school or at any activity event or program sponsored by or in which the student's school is a participant.
+Procedures for school employees if the student is unable to administer the medication or if it does not produce the expected relief Possible Severe Adverse Reaction(s) per ORC 3317.716 and 3313.718 a) To the student for whom it is prescribed (that should be reported to the prescriber) b) T o a student for whom it is not prescribed who receives a dose 2000 11000 r medication instructions medication require refrigeration? dication a controlle d substanc e? □Yes □No Presc riber signature Date Phone Fax Presc Prescriber name (print) Remi nder note for prescriber: ORC 3313.718 requires backup epinephrine a autoinjector and be st practice recommends backup asthm na inhaler.
+Parent/Guardian Authorization ☐ I authorize an employee of the school board to administer the above medication. ☐ I understand that additional parent/prescriber signed statements will be necessary if the dosage of medication is changed. ☐ I also authorize the licensed healthcare professional to talk with the prescriber or pharmacist to clarify medication order.
+Medication form must be received by the principal, his/her designee, and/or the school nurse.
+I understand that the medication must be in the original container and be properly labeled with the student's name, prescriber's name, date of prescription, name of medication, dosage, strength, time interval, route of administration and the date of drug expiration when appropriate.
+Parer t/Guardian signature Date #1 contact phone #2 contact phone Pare nt/Guardian Self-Carry Authorization For Epinephrine Autoinjector: As the parent/guardian of this student, I a program sponsored by or in which the student's school is a participant.
 I medication is administered.
-I will provide a backup dose of the medication understand that a sci hool empi oyee will immediately request For Asthma Inhaler: As the parent/guardian of this student, I authorize n or in which the student's school is a participant. ny child to possess and d use an a sthma inhaler as prescribed, a t the school and any activity, eve ent, or program sponsored by Parei nt/Guardian signature Date #1 contact phone #2 contact pl hone l .
-1
+I will provide a backup dose of the medication understand that a s chool emp loyee will immediately request For Asthma Inhaler: As the parent/guardian of this student, I authorize no rin which the student's school is a participant. ny child to possess a nd use an a sthma inhaler as prescribed, a nt the school and any activity, eve ent, or program sponsored by Parer it/Guardian signature Date #1 contact phone #2 contact p hone

-HEA 7758 5/11 ☐ File per district policy
+HEA 7758 5/11